interledger/open-payments/README.md

 **Invoices** and **Sessions** codify a proposed payment from a sender to a receiver. **Mandates** codify the agreement by a sender to allow one or more future payments to a receiver (initiated by the receiver).
-With OPay, payments are only made following the creation of an **Agreement**.
+With Open Payments, payments are only made following the creation of an **Agreement**.

 **Invoices** and **Sessions** are distinct from authorizations because in some cases they don't require explicit authorization, such as when a sender is